psychemedia/storytelling-notes/mr-fox.md

 As to the children's *Bluebeard*, it was written by Perrault in the time of Louis XIV., and has been translated from the French into nearly all the languages of Europe.
 This Bluebeard's propensity is not to kill children, but to marry wife after wife in succession, kill them, and deposit them in the fatal closet which curiosity would not leave untouched.
 We all know how another victim was saved, and how *Bluebeard* met his death.
 ```

-A description of "the original Blue Beard" in  Doran's *Knights and their days*, 1890, is preceded by another grisly tale of a bad-tempered knight which to my mind has echoes of the historical tale behind the song *"The Raggle Taggle Gypsy"*, and the tragedy of Lady Jean Hamilton.
+A description of "the original Blue Beard" in Doran's *Knights and their days*, 1890, is preceded by another grisly tale of a bad-tempered knight, which to my mind has echoes of the historical tale behind the song *"The Raggle Taggle Gypsy"*, and the tragedy of Lady Jean Hamilton.

 ```{admonition} A strong reaction to a wife's perceived unfaithfulness, 1890
 :class: dropdown seealso